 oauth.api.secret), and Callback URL (

 oauth.callback.url).
-You'll also need your Sharepoint Site Collection URL as the Sharepoint Site Address (
+You'll also need your Sharepoint Site Collection URL, which you will use during authentication as the Sharepoint Site Address (

 sharepoint.site.address).
-The Sharepoint Site Collection URL is the initial portion of your URL, for example in
+The Sharepoint Site Collection URL is the root of your URL; for example in

 Note the following: * Even though OAuth has security inherent in the protocol, OAuth authentication with SharePoint must use https, so your version of Sharepoint must have https enabled for OAuth to work.
 You can use OAuth internally as a dev environment without https, but it will not connect externally to the SharePoint element. * Note that our SharePoint element works with the Sharepoint REST API.
 Not all versions of SharePoint support the 2013 API so verify the level supported by the endpoint you’re connecting to.

 See the latest setup instructions in the Microsoft documentation.